-- 1. Go to Configure > Users. - 2.
-In the Internal User Database table, click Create New. - 3.
-When the Create New form appears, fill in the text fields with the appropriate entries. - User Name: Enter a name for this user.
+- 1. Go to Services & Profiles > Users. - 2.
+In the Internal User Database table, click Create New.

+- 3. When the Create New form appears, fill in the text fields with the appropriate entries. - User Name: Enter a name for this user.
 User names must be 1-32 characters in length, using letters, numbers, underscores () and periods (.).
 User names are case-sensitive and may not begin with a number. - Full Name: Enter the assigned user's first and last name.
 The user name can be up to 64 characters, including special characters and spaces. - Password: Enter a unique password for this user, 4-32 characters in length, using a combination of letters, numbers and special characters including characters from (!) (char 33) to (~) (char 126).
 Passwords are case-sensitive. - Confirm Password: Re-enter the same password for this user.

 ZoneDirector 1200 can support up to 4,000 DPSK users and guest passes, and up to 4,000 concurrently connected clients.
 ZoneDirector 3000 can support up to 10,000 total DPSK users and guest passes, and up to 10,000 concurrently connected clients.
-ZoneDirector 5000 can support up to 20,000 guest passes and 10,000 DPSKs, and up to 20,000 concurrently connected clients.
 When the maximum number of users that ZoneDirector supports has been reached, additional clients attempting to connect will be refused.

-4. If you have created roles that enable non-standard client logins or that gather staff members into workgroups, open the Role menu, and then choose the appropriate role for this user.
-For more information on roles and their application, see Creating New User Roles on page 227.

-5. Click OK to save your settings.
+- 4. If you have created roles that enable non-standard client logins or that gather staff members into workgroups, open the Role menu, and then choose the appropriate role for this user.
+For more information on roles and their application, see Creating New User Roles on page 112. - 5.
+Click OK to save your settings.
 Be sure to communicate the user name and password to the appropriate end user.

-FIGURE 157 The Create New form for adding users to the internal database
+FIGURE 60 The Create New form for adding users to the internal database